NickYue01/NickYue_Task_RK4-euler/README.md

 In the file test_odesolve.py, in the function 'test_solveto', some piece of code looks odd.
 The code can pass the questions in 'test_solveto', except the last question, 'assert abs(xguess - xtrue) < 1e-10 / h**0.5'.
 The answer will be more accurate as h becomes smaller, but on the right-hand side, 1e-10 / h**0.5 will become bigger when h decreases.
 The left-hand side formula and right-hand side formula change in the opposite tendency.
 From my program, it only outputs True when h =  1e-5.
 I have also tried to solve the inaccuracy caused by the binary storage, as the computer can't store accurate decimal numbers, like 0.1.
 The accuracy increases slightly but is still far from the aimed value on the right-hand side.
 Problem found and updated in 20220722

+Using the odesolve_test code provided from the PDF,the ploting can't work.
+The code plt.plot(t,Xt.T) can't output a diagram as the array is not specified.
+Using the code below instead can output a right diagram. plt.plot( t,Xt.T[0]) plt.plot(t,Xt.T[1]) problem found and updateed in 20220724